mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 <a herf="https://aws.amazon.com/blogs/big-data/migrate-terabytes-of-data-quickly-from-google-cloud-to-amazon-s3-with-aws-glue-connector-for-google-bigquery/">For this project, my team followed this documentation closely</a>

-I also worked on a proejct to migrate terabytes of data from Google Cloud to Amazon S3 for a major telecommunication company.
+Along with a team of solution architects and AI/ML enginners, I worked on a project to migrate terabytes of data from Google Cloud to Amazon S3 for a major telecommunication company.

-Our team is tasked with building and automating an ETL process using AWS resources, with <a href="https://aws.amazon.com/glue/">AWS Glue</a> as the main component to migrate data into Amazon’s storage (S3).
-My role to write and validate JSON scripts that will create ETL jobs on AWS Glue.
-Once these scripts are developed, they will be passed to the client in order to streamline data migration processes for current and future projects.
-In other words, all the client would have to do is to upload the JSON file onto <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.
+Our team was tasked with building and automating an ETL process using AWS resources, using <a href="https://aws.amazon.com/glue/">AWS Glue</a> as the main component to migrate data into Amazon’s storage (<a href="https://aws.amazon.com/s3/">S3</a>).
+My role was to write and validate JSON scripts that will create ETL jobs on AWS Glue.
+After the scripts were developed, we sent them to our client to streamline current and future data migration processes.
+In other words, all the client would have to do is upload the JSON file onto <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html">AWS CloudFormation</a>.

-My role is essential in the data migration process because I also wrote and validated multiple other JSON scripts to create various AWS resources.
-These resources are connected by AWS Lambda triggers not just for data migration, but also to pipeline the data as inputs into the machine learning models.
+My role was essential in the data migration process because the JSON scripts contain essential and detailed information on how the cloud resources were going to be set up.
+(Many security settings and configurations tailored towards the client's needs).
+These resources were connected by <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html">AWS Lambda functions</a>, not just for data migration, but also to pipeline data as inputs into machine learning models.

 Once again, I am incredibly grateful for everyone who have supported my internship journey.
-I started my intership with no cloud experiences, but managed to pull off two automations on the cloud thanks to all the amazing and inspirational people that I have had the priveledge to meet.
+I started my intership with no cloud experience, but participated in two cloud automations --  thanks to the amazing and inspiring people that I have had the priveledge to meet.

 <h2 id="Cloud Practioner Certification">Cloud Practioner Certification</h2>